Haplogroup Q-L275

-Haplogroup Q-L275 or Haplogroup Q2 (formerly Haplogroup Q1b) is a human Y-chromosome DNA haplogroup believed to have originated in Eurasia.
+Haplogroup Q-L275 or haplogroup Q2 (formerly Q1b) is a human Y-chromosome DNA haplogroup believed to have originated in Eurasia.
 Haplogroup Q-L275 is defined by the presence of the L275 single-nucleotide polymorphism (SNP).
 Haplogroup Q-L275 can be identified through genealogical DNA testing.

+Origins

+Detailed and modern phylogenetic analysis of haplogroup Q-L275 supports the hypothesis of a West Asian or Central Asian homeland better than any other.
+Therefore, Q-L275 is defined as one of the West Eurasian Paleolithic haplogroups.

 Distribution

 Q-L275 has descendants across Europe, Central Asia, and South Asia.
 Q-M378 is phylogeographically restricted to southwest Asia.

 The Americas

 Q-L275 has not been identified in pre-Columbian groups in the Americas, but is sporadically found among modern Native Americans.
 Potential sources in indigenous populations are European colonists and religious missionaries.
 According to Batfaglia, et al, Q-M378 in Native American populations can be attributed to historical migrants from Southwest Asia in the modern historical period.
+The Isleños of Louisiana trace their origins to settlers from the Canary Islands and Iberian regions including Andalusia, Asturias, Castile, Galicia, and Portugal.
+Recruited by Governor Bernardo de Gálvez, they migrated to Spanish Louisiana between 1778 and 1783, establishing communities in St. Bernard Parish, Ascension Parish, Assumption Parish, and Plaquemines Parish to bolster colonial defense and development.
+Genetic studies of descendants reveal significant Iberian and Canary ancestry, with Y-DNA subclade Q-L245 (linked to Levantine (Hebrew) origins via Sephardic conversos) entering the Americas through these settlers in the late 1700s.

 Asia

 South Asia

 The problematic phylogeny sampling of early studies has been demonstrated by subsequent studies that have found the Q-M378 descendant branch in South Asia.